Two slackers plan to use a boy with savant syndrome to help them steal an original copy of Amazing Fantasy #15

 “$2.50,” she answered.

 Brett removed his debit card from his wallet and the barista handed him the machine.
 He looked over his shoulder quickly as he punched in his password and then handed it back to the girl at the counter.
 “I’m sorry, it didn’t go through,” she said.
-The machine gave that embarrassing shrill buzz of a denied transaction as the receipt printed out.
+The machine gave that embarrassing harsh buzz of a denied transaction as the receipt printed out.

 “Impossible,” said Brett.
 He tried again, holding on to the device this time in case the girl had been doing something to mess with it.
-The buzz came again and ‘Insufficient funds’ flashed on the screen as another denied receipt spewed out of the machine.
+The harsh buzz came again and ‘Insufficient funds’ flashed on the screen as another denied receipt spewed out of the machine.

 “Everything okay?” asked Steve, poking his head over Brett’s shoulder.